AlphonsedeV/Hoofball/concept.md

 # Hoofball
 The goals will be two invisible walls.
 The ball will be detected on collision and sent the reset message.\
 Message will have form `GOAL [0/1]` and sent directly to the ball.
 0 is team one and 1 is team 2.\
-Upon receiving the goal message the ball will reset in a "inert" state (phantom, non physical, non responsive to "goal") and will levitate above the middle of the field waiting to be reset by an active command.
+Upon receiving the goal message the ball will reset in a "inert" state (phantom, non physical, non responsive to "goal") and will levitate above the middle of the field waiting to be reset by an active command.\
+As per request The ball will reset near the losing goal by default.
+It will reset normally if stopped by referee.\
+A Button should let the ball reset.\
+A Scoreboard should count the points.

 # Protocols